 Lung cancer is the most commonly diagnosed cancer and the leading cause of cancer deaths in Canada.
-Survival from lung cancer of all stages and histologies is poor, with an overall 5-year net survival of 19%.
-Lung cancer is classified into non-small cell lung cancer (NSCLC) or small cell lung cancer, with NSCLC accounting for approximately 88% of cases in Canada.
-The symptoms of advanced/metastatic NSCLC can be variable and often depend on the site of metastasis.
+Survival from lung cancer of all stages and histology is poor, with an overall 5-year net survival of 19%.
+Lung cancer is classified into NSCLC or small cell lung cancer, with NSCLC accounting for approximately 88% of cases in Canada.
+The symptoms of advanced or metastatic NSCLC can be variable and often depend on the site of metastasis.
 At presentation, the most common signs and symptoms of NSCLC include persistent cough, shortness of breath, chest pain, wheezing, and hemoptysis.
-In advanced patients with distant metastasis, symptoms may include bone pain, headache, neurological or psychiatric abnormalities, paraplegia, hepatomegaly, and pathological fractures.
+In patients with advanced disease and distant metastases, symptoms may include bone pain, headache, neurological or psychiatric abnormalities, paraplegia, hepatomegaly, and pathological fractures.

-The mesenchymal-epithelial transition (MET) receptor tyrosine kinase is an oncogenic driver of NSCLC.
-Mutations that result in loss of exon 14 in the MET gene, called MET exon 14 (METex14) skipping alterations, lead to dysregulation and inappropriate signaling.
+The MET receptor tyrosine kinase is an oncogenic driver of NSCLC.
+Mutations that result in loss of exon 14 in the MET gene, called METex14 skipping alterations, lead to dysregulation and inappropriate signalling.
 METex14 skipping alterations occur in approximately 3% of NSCLC cases.
-Currently, patients in Canada with advanced (i.e., stage IV and stage IIIB not amenable to curative treatment approaches) NSCLC harbouring METex14 skipping mutations are usually treated per guidelines for advanced NSCLC without driver mutations.
+Currently, patients in Canada with advanced NSCLC (i.e., stage IV and stage IIIB not amenable to curative treatment approaches) harbouring METex14 skipping mutations are usually treated per guidelines for advanced NSCLC without driver mutations.
 In the first-line setting, current treatments include immunotherapy with or without chemotherapy.
-In the second- or later-line setting, single agent chemotherapy, single agent immunotherapy, or platinum-based chemotherapy doublets may be used.
+In the second- or later-line setting, single-agent chemotherapy, single-agent immunotherapy, or platinum-based chemotherapy doublets may be used.

-Tepotinib has been approved by Health Canada indication for the treatment of adult patients with locally advanced unresectable or metastatic non-small cell lung cancer (NSCLC) harbouring mesenchymal-epithelial transition (MET) tyrosine kinase receptor exon 14 skipping alterations.
+Tepotinib has been approved by Health Canada for the treatment of adult patients with locally advanced unresectable or metastatic NSCLC harbouring METex14 skipping alterations.
 Tepotinib is a MET receptor tyrosine kinase inhibitor.
 It is available as tablets and the dosage recommended in the product monograph is 450 mg once daily.